Senjay-id/GMLoader/README.md

-GMLoader is a program that can load CSharp Script files and recompile non-YYC GM:Studio games.
+GMLoader is a program that can load CSharp Script files and recompile non-YYC GM:Studio games using [UndertalModLib](https://github.com/krzys-h/UndertaleModTool).
 It will make a backup of your data files to ensure that you'll never corrupt your game data while recompiling.
-The builtin scripts currently allow you to add/replace GML/ASM/Room assets.
-It uses UndertaleMod library from UTMT and xxHash to hash the data.win.

 You will only need to run the program once everytime you install/remove a mod that requires GMLoader.
 This will save your time in recompiling the game's data.